yaddran/brica/README.md

 - actions* are mandatory and define which actions should be executed when the target is ran

 ## Action
-Each action can have, in addition to specific ones need for the execution, one of the following properties:
+Each action can have, in addition to specific ones needed for the execution, one of the following properties:
 ```
 {
     "$schema": "./node_modules/@pureit/brica/brica.schema.json"